 FLOWER CROWN AND POSTCARDS

 There’s a bit of a (soppy holiday) story here – I spotted the flower crown in a vintage shop in Ullanlinna and fell in love.
 Grecian style!
 Small leaves!
 Blue, the colour I associate with Helsinki!!!!!
 But as I already have a wall of vintage crowns and tiaras that rarely get worn offstage, I left it where I was and instead proceeded to talk wistfully about how pretty it was for the rest of the day.
 I obviously prattled on enough because CB swooped into action, snuck off the next day in secret, and then proudly presented me with the crown on our way to the airport as a slightly belated anniversary present just as I was lamenting the fact I hadn’t gone back to get it.
 That’s a great gift, right?
+One of my favourite Helsinki souvenirs and I’m so grateful to have this in my collection. 🙂

 I’d already bought these two postcards of my hero Tove by that point; the one of her in the flower crown (on her island) is a really famous image, and I also love the one of her in her studio space surrounded by work – I just think it’s such an inspiring photo.